Dobri Isak: Post-breakup

-During the 1990s and the 2000s Dobri Isak's only album ejoyed a cult status.
+During the 1990s and the 2000s Dobri Isak's only album enjoyed a cult status.
 In December 2009 the indie record label PMK Records re-released Mi plačemo iza tamnih naočara with seven additional bonus tracks consisting of unreleased material.
 The album reissue brought the new attention of the audience and recognition from music critics in Serbia and other former Yugoslav republics.

 In June 2010 PMK Records released the 150 copies limited edition reissue of the album, featuring an alternate album cover, with the band logo written in red, and a black CD.
 In 2015 the album was released on vinyl record for the first time by the same record label.
 During the same year, the label issued the 100 copies limited vinyl edition of the album on transparent red vinyl.

 Legacy

 In 2016 PMK Records released the tribute album I mi plačemo iza tamnih naočara (We Too Cry Behind Dark Glasses), featuring 11 covers of Dobri Isak songs by the bands Asphalt Chant, Iv/an, Figurative Theatre, Cyborgs on Crack, Pod, Novembar, Language.Sex.Violence, Paydo Komma, Baden-Baden, Katabazija, Plazma Maschina, Šlagvort Na Kraju, Psihokratija, Plastic Sunday, Horkestar and t.O.F.
 Croatian rock band Mlijeko covered "Mi plačemo iza tamnih naočara" in 2010.

 The 2012 documentary about Niš rock scene directed by Marijan Cvetanović and Velimir Stojanović was entitled Mi plačemo iza tamnih naočara.